Reco ransomware removal instructions

-Irrelevant and suspicious emails received from unknown senders should never be read.
-Attachments found in such must never be opened, as they themselves contain the infection.
-Users are recommended to only use official and verified download channels.
-Installed programs should be kept up-to-date via functions/tools provided by the legitimate developers.
-Software should be likewise activated using genuine tools, instead of illegal ones ("cracks").
-It is strongly advised to have a dependable anti-virus or anti-spyware software installed and updated.
-Such programs should be used to perform regular scans and for the removal of potential threats.
-If your computer is already infected with Reco, we recommend running a scan with Spyhunter for Windows to automatically eliminate this ransomware.
+Irrelevant and suspicious emails received from unknown senders should never be opened or read.
+Attachments found in them should never be opened, as they contain the infection.
+Use only official and verified download channels.
+Installed programs should be kept up-to-date via functions/tools provided by legitimate developers.
+Software should be likewise activated using genuine tools, rather than illegal "cracks".
+Have reputable anti-virus or anti-spyware software installed and updated.
+These programs should be used to perform regular scans for the removal of potential threats.
+If your computer is already infected with Reco, we recommend running a scan with Malwarebytes for Windows to automatically eliminate this ransomware.

-Text presented in Reco ransomware's text file ("_readme.txt"):
+Text presented in Reco ransomware text file ("_readme.txt"):

 Don't worry, you can return all your files!